 First year module

-The module considers how contemporary understandings of what does and does not constitute ‘Europeanness’ and the ways the meanings of ‘Europeanness’ have been formed by their cultural trajectories.
-In particular, the module looks at themes such as Empire and the rise of the nation state, religion, the Enlightenment, colonialism, authoritarianism / democracy, post-colonialism, transnationalism, globalization and the processes of ‘othering’.
+The module will start from a brief consideration of typical European issues.
+It will then consider how contemporary understandings of what does and does not constitute 'European-ness' have been formed by their cultural historical trajectories, looking at themes such as Empire and the rise of the nation state, religion, the Enlightenment, colonialism, authoritarianism/democracy, post-colonialism, transnationalism, globalisation and localisation, and the processes of 'othering'.

-It also looks at the ways in which competing markers of Europeanness and non-Europeanness are played out in current European debates, with particular reference to the construction of a ‘shared European past’ and a ‘common European identity’.
+The module will then proceed to substantial consideration of how competing markers of European-ness and non-European-ness are played out in current European debates, with particular reference to the construction of a 'shared European past' and a 'common European identity'.

 Draw on relevant Cultural Studies theory and analytical techniques to analyse the contemporary construction of a 'shared European past' and a 'common European identity'.